Offline recovery of magic and entanglement from noisy Pauli product states: Introduction

 \section{Introduction}

 A useful quantum algorithm must be competitive with classical methods which accomplishes the same task in a resource regime that is physically feasible~\cite{gonthier2022measurements,cerezo2023does}.
 Uncovering this area of utility will be much easier when universal digital quantum computers exist at a scale where meaningful benchmarks can be carried out.
 In the interim, quantum algorithm development is tasked with identifying the first potential areas where impact may occur.
 While we don't yet know the role of future quantum computers, we have tools for formulating quantum algorithms with promising scaling, and can observe their common subroutines~\cite{babbush2023exponential,low2024quantum,leimkuhler2025exponential}.
-We also know the specific properties that are unique to quantum computing, such as entanglement and magic, which must be present in controllable amounts to go beyond the reach of classical algorithms~\cite{bravyi2019simulation,niroula2024phase}.
+We also know the specific properties that are unique to quantum computing, such as entanglement -- the presence of nonclassical correlations, and magic -- the degree of nonstabilizerness of a state.
+Both of these resources must be present in controllable amounts to go beyond the reach of classical algorithms~\cite{bravyi2019simulation,niroula2024phase}.
 Finally, we know that noise is an unavoidable feature of controlling matter at the quantum scale, and currently limits our ability to use these devices~\cite{chen2023complexity}.
 Considering this reality, current hardware presents an opportunity to understand basic features of the subroutines they may one day execute, and can give us insights on the relationship between the quantum resources we are targeting, and the environment we are shielding them from.

 A large focus in quantum algorithms is electronic structure calculations where we would like to calculate the ground state energy of a system~\cite{whitfield2011simulation,cao2019quantum}.
 Candidate systems are typically strongly correlated which are difficult to simulate using classical quantum chemistry methods, and which are believed to be addressable quantumly~\cite{lee2023evaluating}.
 Algorithmic developments in Hamiltonian simulation~\cite{mukhopadhyay2023synthesizing} and state preparation using variational quantum algorithms~\cite{tang2021qubit, ryabinkin2018qubit} give us an indication of what types of operations may be useful.
 Many approaches rely on Pauli product formulas which execute subsequent applications of $e^{-i\theta P}$ where $P$ may act on any subset of qubits, and generates magic and entanglement based on the values $\theta$.
 It is not yet well understood how strong correlation of fermionic systems translate into resources such as entanglement or magic, as it depends highly on how the system is defined (e.g. delocalized vs localized molecular orbitals)~\cite{aliverti2024can} and the algorithm used.